vamseeachanta/energy/eng/openfoam/case_studies/wigleHull_LTS.md

 To summarize the steps to run the case study

+## Summary

+- Rerun with more processors.
+How to do this?

 # Run Errors

 **Entry 'Umean' not found in dictionary in U.boundaryField.outflow**